garrandall/popular-music-data/tracks/heat-chris-brown-gunna.md

 Girl, I'm not gonna let you down (Down, down)
 I ain't gon' keep you waitin' up
-If you throw it, it's gon' get knocked up (Knocked up) You playin' hide and seek, I'ma find you (I'ma find you, ooh) Baby, hold on tight when you ride me (Ride it)
+If you throw it, it's gon' get knocked up (Knocked up) You playin' hide and seek, I'ma find you (I'ma find you, oh Baby, hold on tight when you ride me (Ride it)
 You know I like to eat, give me options (Oh, give me) If you throw it, it's gon' get knocked up (Knocked up)